-- Your voice is constantly hoarse. - Stimulation becomes painful or irregular. - Stimulation causes any choking, trouble with breathing, trouble with swallowing, or • change in heart rate. - You or someone else notices changes in your level of consciousness (for example, you become constantly drowsy). - You think that the generator may not be stimulating properly or that the VNS Therapy System battery is depleted (stops stimulating).

-• You notice anything new or unusual that you relate to the stimulation.
+- Your voice is constantly hoarse. - Stimulation becomes painful or irregular. - Stimulation causes choking, trouble breathing, trouble swallowing, or significant change in heart rate. - You or someone else notices changes in your level of consciousness (e.g., you become constantly drowsy). - You think that the generator may not be stimulating properly or that the VNS Therapy system battery is depleted (stops stimulation). - You notice anything new or unusual that you relate to the stimulation. - The sensation that you usually have during stimulation becomes stronger or weaker. - Your depressive symptoms increase or suicidality (suicidal thoughts or behavior) increases.